ankeetmaini/blog/posts/grpc-web.md

 This happens because:

 - not all browser versions support HTTP 2.0
-- and even if they did, this is too low level details from an app development wise; you shouldn't have to care about the protocol and automatically best decision is taken for you
+- and even if they did, this is too low level details from an app development wise; you shouldn't have to care about the protocol and automatically best decision should be taken for you

 And **SSL/TLS**